losttype/blog.losttype.com/src/2014-06-02-sign-painters-documentary-now-available.md

 categories:
   - Uncategorized
 ---
 Back in March of 2013 I posted a trailer for a film about Sign Painters, which I have since seen at a screening when it came through town.
-It&#8217;s a wonderful film, and you can now watch/download it online [here][1]!
+It’s a wonderful film, and you can now watch/download it online [here][1]!

 [Use the coupon code below for $1 off.][1]